haoran119/c-cpp/学习笔记之C-C++/README.md

 		* When pos is specified, the search only includes characters at or after position pos, ignoring any possible occurrences that include characters before pos.
 		* Notice that unlike member find_first_of, whenever more than one character is being searched for, it is not enough that just one of these characters match, but the entire sequence must match.
 	* [std::basic_string<CharT,Traits,Allocator>::find - cppreference.com](https://en.cppreference.com/w/cpp/string/basic_string/find)
+		* Return value
+			* Position of the first character of the found substring or [npos](https://en.cppreference.com/w/cpp/string/basic_string/npos) if no such substring is found.
 * [std::basic_string<CharT,Traits,Allocator>::find_last_not_of - cppreference.com](https://en.cppreference.com/w/cpp/string/basic_string/find_last_not_of)
 	* Finds the last character equal to none of the characters in the given character sequence.
 The search considers only the interval [0, pos].
 If the character is not present in the interval, npos will be returned.
 	* 1) Finds the last character equal to none of characters in str.